 Mineral based composite (MBC) is a mix of polypropylene and a proprietary blend of minerals, including calcium carbonate.
 It is up to 35% lighter than a wood composite, with virtually no water absorption or thermal expansion and contraction.
 It provides the industry’s best strength to weight ratio.

-Key Benefits of Composite Decking
+Key Benefits of Composite Deck Boards

 - High durability